microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | Allows the app to read documents and list items in all site collections without a signed in user. | Allows the application to read documents and list  items in all site collections on behalf of the signed-in user
 | AdminConsentRequired | Yes | No

-![MSA][MSA] The *Sites.Read.All* delegated permission is available for consent in personal Microsoft accounts.
+![MSA][personal Microsoft accounts] The *Sites.Read.All* delegated permission is available for consent in personal Microsoft accounts.

 ---